-2.1 Definitions of Prohibited Conduct Under this Policy

-2.1.1 Sexual Harassment means conduct based on sex that satisfies one or more of the following:

-2.1.1.1 An employee of the recipient conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct (Quid Pro Quo);

-2.1.1.2 Unwelcome conduct determined by a Reasonable Person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the recipient's education program or activity; or

-2.1.1.3 Sexual Assault, Dating Violence, Domestic Violence or Stalking as defined in this Policy.

-- 2.1.2 Sexual Assault means an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation, including Rape, Fondling, Incest, and Statutory Rape as defined in this Policy. - 2.1.3 Rape means the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the Consent of the victim. - 2.1.4 Fondling means the touching of the private body parts of another person for the purpose of sexual gratification, without the Consent of the victim, including instances where the victim is incapable of giving Consent because of his/her age or because of his/her temporary or permanent mental Incapacity.
+- 2.1 Definitions of Prohibited Conduct Under this Policy1 - Sexual Harassment means conduct based on sex that satisfies one or more of the following: - 2.1.1.1 An employee of the recipient conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct (Quid Pro Quo); - 2.1.1.2 Unwelcome conduct determined by a Reasonable Person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the recipient's education program or activity2; or - 2.1.1.3 Sexual Assault, Dating Violence, Domestic Violence or Stalking as defined in this Policy. - Sexual Assault means an offense classified as a forcible or nonforcible sex 2.1.2 offense under the uniform crime reporting system of the Federal Bureau of Investigation, including Rape, Fondling, Incest, and Statutory Rape as defined in this Policy. - Rape3 means the penetration, no matter how slight, of the vagina or anus 2.1.3 with any body part or object, or oral penetration by a sex organ of another person, without the Consent of the victim.

-&lt;sup>1 See Appendix 1 for reference to California state law definitions that may apply to the definitions contained within this Policy.
+1 See Appendix 1 for reference to California state law definitions that may apply to the definitions contained within this Policy.

-&lt;sup>2 A severe, pervasive, and objectively offensive assessment includes, but is not limited to, a consideration of the frequency of the offensive conduct, the nature of the unwelcome sexual acts or words, such as whether the harassment was physical, verbal or both; whether the harassment was merely an offensive utterance; and the number of victims involved and the relationship between the parties including, but not limited to, the ages of the harasser and the victim.
+2 A severe, pervasive, and objectively offensive assessment includes, but is not limited to, a consideration of the frequency of the offensive conduct, the nature of the unwelcome sexual acts or words, such as whether the harassment was physical, verbal or both; whether the harassment was merely an offensive utterance; and the number of victims involved and the relationship between the parties including, but not limited to, the ages of the harasser and the victim.
 In evaluating whether conduct is severe, pervasive, and objectively offensive, MBKU will look at the totality of the circumstances, expectations, and relationships.

-&lt;sup>3 Rape as defined in the Uniform Crime Reporting Program (UCR) includes:
+3 Rape as defined in the Uniform Crime Reporting Program (UCR) includes: